joeyday/glideguide.blog/_posts/2025-02-17-glidequery-perks-part-3.md

 After calling the `avg` and `get` methods you might think the `query` object is all used up, but since it doesn't mutate like a GlideRecord object we can re-use it—even adding an additional where clause—to send the e-mails.[^1]

 I've used this in Script Includes where many different methods start by executing nearly the same query.
 The query can be assigned to a property of the object and then re-used across all the methods.
 They're also great for enabling more dynamic function behavior since immutable GlideQuery objects can safely be passed around as function arguments.
-Once you know what's possibile you'll find all sorts of uses for this feature.
+Once you know what's possible you'll find all sorts of uses for this feature.

 ## Conclusion